Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 ![InCTF 2021 Writeup](/assets/img/ctfImages/inctf2021/img8.png)

 I spent quite a bit on time on the BLS-signature challenge "Trouble With Pairs" but to no avail.
 I think I need to upgrade my cryptography knowledge by a decent bit now.
-I will be starting the book "An Introduction To Mathematical Cryptography" in order to improve my foundational knowledge and understand cryptosystems better.
+I will be starting the book "An Introduction To Mathematical Cryptography" by Hoffstein, Pipher and Silverman in order to improve my foundational knowledge and understand cryptosystems better.